tyronewilson/protractor-rails/README.md

 ### Running your tests

 When the `rake protractor:init` script is run it will create a file `spec/javascripts/protractor.conf.js`.
 This file is where you can configure the tests that should be run.
-[See Protractor Documentation for more details]:https://github.com/angular/protractor/blob/master/docs/getting-started.md.
+[See Protractor Documentation for more details] (https://github.com/angular/protractor/blob/master/docs/getting-started.md).

 In this file you can provide patterns for matching your protractor specs. **NB: It is recommended that you use a subdirectory such as spec/javascripts/protractor_specs for easy matching and organization**